GetPageSpeed/nginx-extras-docs/docs/modules/flv.md

 ---

 title: "Media streaming server based on nginx-module-rtmp"
 description: "RPM package nginx-module-flv.
 Media streaming server based on nginx-module-rtmp.
-In addtion to the features nginx-rtmp-module provides, HTTP-FLV, GOP cache and VHOST (one IP for multi domain names) are supported now. "
+In addition to the features nginx-rtmp-module provides, HTTP-FLV, GOP cache and VHOST (one IP for multi domain names) are supported now. "

 ---